 UML diagram types

 UML includes 14 diagrams, seven of which are described below in SysML diagram types.
-The seven types unique to UML diagrams are:
+The seven UML diagram types are:

 - Class diagram: A class is a template to create an object.
 When you have a lot of objects that have the same structure or common behaviors, they can be assigned to a specific class.
 That class can be used to create other objects that share the same characteristics.
 A class diagram is used to show a system’s structure, its classes, class attributes and behaviors, and the relationships between each class.